haiku/generate-download-pages/ReadMe.rst

 Requirements
 ------------

-The requirements are python and the Mako_ library.
+The requirements are python, the Mako_ library, and boto (for s3)

 Assumptions
 -----------